sgtz/FSharp.Control.JSoftware/README.md

 FSharp.Control.JSoftware
 ========================

-FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar database known as JD, or simply, J Database.
+FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar database known as JD, or simply, J Database (see jsoftware.com).

-Send request "commands" in text format.
+Send sql-esque requests in text format.
 Receive responses in JSON.

 The connector can also be used to expose J functions over http.
 While this is not RESTful, it can be very convenient.

 How to use: